Robin Williams Protected Homeless Man Being Harassed: Fans Share Upbeat Stories Of Celebrities Amid Scandals

 “If anyone has any nice allegations against a celebrity, that would be great too,” user Bakoan tweeted Thursday.

-The responses came pouring in — thousands of them in total.
-There were big names and lesser-known stars, with most users sharing some small but uplifting encounters they had with the celebrities.
+The responses came pouring in; thousands of them in total.
+There were big names and lesser-known stars, with most users sharing some small, but uplifting encounters they had with the celebrities.

 One fan recounted a meeting with Robin Williams in which the comedian defended a homeless man who was being harassed.